Baltimore Avenue Line

-The Baltimore Avenue Line, designated as Baltimore Av on Route P10, and Baltimore Av Limited on Route P1X, are daily bus routes operated by the Washington Metropolitan Area Transit Authority between the Rhode Island Avenue Station, which is served by Red Line of the Washington Metro, and College Park–University of Maryland station (P10), which is served by Green Line of the Washington Metro, or IKEA Way (P1X) in College Park.
+The Baltimore Avenue Line, designated as Baltimore Avenue on Route P10, and Baltimore Avenue Limited on Route P1X, are daily bus routes operated by the Washington Metropolitan Area Transit Authority between Rhode Island Avenue station, which is served by Red Line of the Washington Metro, and College Park station (P10), which is served by Green and Yellow Lines of the Washington Metro or IKEA Way (P1X) in College Park, Maryland.
 Both routes mainly operate on the U.S. Route 1 corridor between Rhode Island Avenue in Northeast Washington, D.C. and College Park, Maryland.
 Route P10 trips are roughly 50 minutes long and route P1X trips are roughly 45 minutes long.